Cray-HPE/docs-csm/operations/network/management_network/aruba/verify_dhcp_traffic_on_workers.md

 # Verify the DHCP Traffic on the Worker Nodes

-This section is an example issue of where the source address of the DHCP Offer is the MetalLB address of KEA `10.92.100.222`.

-The source address of the DHCP Reply/Offer **MUST** be the address of the VLAN interface on the worker node.
+The source address of the DHCP reply/offer **MUST** be the address of the VLAN interface on the worker node.
+If the source IP address of the DHCP reply/offer is the MetalLB IP address of KEA (`10.92.100.222`), then the DHCP packet will never make it out of the NCN.

+## Check DHCP traffic on worker

-Use the following command to look at DHCP traffic on the workers:
+(`ncn-w#`) Look at DHCP traffic on a worker:

 ```bash
 tcpdump -envli bond0 port 67 or 68
 ```

-Look for the source IP address of the DHCP Reply/Offer.
-The following is an example of working offer:
+Look for the source IP address of the DHCP reply/offer.
+The following is example output of a working offer:

 ```text
 10.252.1.9.67 > 255.255.255.255.68: BOOTP/DHCP, Reply, length 309, hops 1, xid 0x98b0982e, Flags [Broadcast]